Protective Life offers the three main types of life insurance: term, whole and universal policies.

 Processing Timeline

-Protective Life reviews claims within two to three weeks after receiving all documents.
-State regulations and case complexity extend this timeline.
+Protective Life reviews claims within two to three weeks after receiving all required documents.
+State regulations and case details may affect the timeline.

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.